NOW ACCEPTING PHS-C APPLICATIONS

 Sign up for the 30% Pelvic Health Network Member Discount: Click HERE

-Apply for the 50% Trauma-Informed Maternal Health Scholarship: Click HERE
+Apply for the Trauma-Informed Maternal Health Scholarship: Click HERE

 To review the training agreement, click HERE.

 Enhanced Recovery and Wellness, LLC is an AOTA Approved Provider of professional development.
 Activity approval ID# 05406 and 08145.
 The live, blended/hybrid, distance learning-interactive, and distance learning-independent activities are offered at 1.5 and 3 CEUs, respectively, intermediate level, OT Service Delivery.
 The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA.
+The 15-hour Enhanced Recovery After Delivery® training has been approved by the Texas Board of Physical Therapy Examiners for 15.00 CCUs for PTs and PTAs with a course approval number of 81236TX and approved for 1.5 CEUs for PTs and PTAs by the California Physical Therapy Association with a course approval number of CPTA #26-101.

 2 Steps to become a Certified Perinatal Health Specialist (PHS)